Three Ways to Be a Better Nurse

 Hancock encourages nurses to be aware of their body language; approach the patient in a calm and friendly manner, place your feet evenly on the floor--not with one foot headed out the door--and lean in.
 Work to make some sort of connection, by smiling or gently touching the patient’s bed.

 “At the Clinic we train on emotional intelligence,” she said.
 “Nurses have to change their approach depending on the situation.
 They need to know what will help communicate their message and how to read how it is being received.
 I’d encourage novice nurses to ask advice of their more seasoned colleagues about how to handle sensitive situations and for advice on how they could have done things differently in an interaction that didn’t go well.”

 RELATED: Traveling Back to the Heart of Nursing

 Hone your teaching skills

-According to Debbie Hensley, BSN, RN, CURN, president of the Society of Urologic Nurses and Associates, one of the key elements to being a good teacher is to know your patients.
+According to Debbie Hensley, BSN, RN, CURN, who practices at University of Texas Southwest Medical Center in Dallas and is past president of the Society of Urologic Nurses and Associates, one of the key elements to being a good teacher is to know your patients.

 “Before you begin teaching, you need to understand the patient’s culture and background and to assess their level of learning,” she encouraged.
 “You look at each patient as an individual and talk with them about their background.
 Through conversation, you should work to get a sense of their level of understanding.
 Ask, ‘What have you been told?’
 ‘What do you understand about how this works?’
 ‘So tell me what your thoughts are on this?’
 ‘Do you think this is something you will be able to continue to do?’”